How to Guest Blog: The Complete Step-by-Step Blueprint for Success

 Take a look at this Kylie Jenner infographic I created.
 It’s about how she used her personal brand to build her billion-dollar net worth, so it’s on-topic, as it’s business and entrepreneurship related.

 Also, it’s an animated infographic so it goes above and beyond a traditional static infographic.
-This results in more social shares, more engagement and ultimately, more signups on my forum for entrepreneurs.
+This results in more social shares, more engagement, and ultimately, more signups on our e-commerce forum.

 It’s a content asset that I can link to in my guest blogs, and the topic is wide enough that I can find ways to make it work on guest posts related to all things business and entrepreneurship.